andres-halls/nodebb-plugin-sso-client-cert/README.md

     background-repeat: no-repeat;
   }
   ```
-8. (Optional) Disable user registration under Settings -> User by setting Registration type to No registration and disable local login.
+7. Use the [NodeBB Custom Pages plugin] (https://github.com/psychobunny/nodebb-plugin-custom-pages) to create an error page for the route `/client-cert-auth-error`
-9. Reload the forum and test the new authentication.
+8. Reload the forum and test the new authentication.